labd/terraform-provider-commercetools/README.md

 This is the Terraform provider for commercetools.
 It allows you to configure your commercetools project with infrastructure-as-code principles.
-The project is still in early development and it doesn't support the complete commercetools API yet, but it 'production' ready.
+The project is still in early development and it doesn't support the complete commercetools API yet but it can be considered 'production' ready for the resource it does support.

 # Using the provider